Off the Wall: Release and commercial reception

 Off the Wall was released on August 10, 1979.
-It peaked at number three on the Billboard Top LPs & Tapes chart and number one on the Billboard R&B Albums chart, staying at number one on the latter chart for 16 weeks.
-It remained in the top 10 of the Top LPs & Tapes chart for nearly 9 months.
-Off the Wall sold three million copies in the United States before the end of 1979, while the Jacksons were still on tour.
-According to Rolling Stone, it was the best-selling album of 1980 in the US.

-Off the Wall is certified Diamond in the US and has sold over 20 million copies worldwide.
+It peaked at number three on the Billboard Top LPs & Tape chart and number one on the Billboard R&B Albums chart, staying at number one on the latter chart for 16 weeks.
+It remained in the top 10 of the Top LPs & Tape chart for nearly 9 months.
+It sold three million copies in the United States before the end of 1979, while the Jacksons were still on tour.
+According to Rolling Stone and The National Leader, it was the best-selling album of 1980 in the US.
+The album's success led to the start of a nine-year partnership between Jackson and Jones; their next collaboration would be Thriller, which is the best-selling album of all time.
+By the time Thriller was released in 1982, Off the Wall had sold seven million copies worldwide.By 1995, the album hit 6 million in US and 11 million worldwide.
+In 2025, the Recording Industry Association of America certified the album diamond for sales of 10 million copies in the US.
+Globally, its sales stand at over 20 million copies worldwide.
 It has also gained Platinum certifications in eleven other countries.
-The album's success led to the start of a nine-year partnership between Jackson and Jones; their next collaboration would be Thriller (1982), which is the best-selling album of all time.

 On October 16, 2001, a special edition reissue of Off the Wall was released by Sony Records to promote his upcoming album Invincible, with the album cover using the original back cover instead (only showcasing the bottom half of his legs).
-It was re-released again on February 26, 2016 in its original album cover.
+It was re-released again on February 26, 2016, in its original album cover.
 The material found strong praise from critics more than 20 years after the original release.
 On January 7, 2016, Sony Music and The Estate of Michael Jackson announced that Off the Wall would be reissued and packaged with a new documentary directed by Spike Lee titled Michael Jackson's Journey from Motown to Off the Wall.
 The reissue and documentary were both released on February 26, 2016.